Academic Information

 - The faculty member will confront the student(s) in cases of suspected violations of the policy on academic honesty and will keep a written record of the incident.

-- The faculty member will submit a written report of policy violations, with their consequences, to the associate provost in the academic affairs office.
+- The faculty member will submit a written report of policy violations, with their consequences, to the Associate Provost in Academic Affairs.

-- The associate provost may then review the appeal in the consultation with the Academic Policies & Appeals Committee, if such review is deemed necessary.
-All decisions of the associate provost and the Academic Policies & Appeals Committee will be final.
+- The Associate Provost may then review the appeal in consultation with the Academic Policies & Appeals Committee, if such review is deemed necessary.
+All decisions of the Associate Provost and the Academic Policies & Appeals Committee will be final.

 - All violations of the academic honesty policy become part of a student’s educational record.
 More than one violation may result in behavioral suspension for the remainder of the current term or for a longer period, depending on the nature of the violations.